Summerland Key

 Summerland Key is an island in the lower Florida Keys about 20 mi east of Key West; it contains an unincorporated community of Monroe County of the same name.

 U.S. 1 (or the Overseas Highway) crosses the island at approximately mile markers 24–25.5, between Ramrod Key and Cudjoe Key.
-The name appears on U.S. Coast Survey chart #169 in 1878.
+The name appears on United States Coast Survey chart #169 in 1878.

 Community

 Summerland Key is a bedroom community located almost midway between the larger communities of Marathon and Key West.